by Aashna Grover, edited by Jeff Campbell

 How long after you start growing pubic hair do you start your period?

-Just after your daughter’s breasts start to form, you’ll probably start growing pubic hair.
+Just after your daughter’s breasts start to form, she’ll probably start growing pubic hair.

 It will be soft and thin at first, but it’ll get coarser over time.
-Your period usually arrives around one to two years after.
+Her period usually arrives around one to two years later.

 Thus while that is one of the signs your daughter is about to start her period, it’s not an immediate indicator.

-Join the discussion as we review the . . .
+So let’s review all the . . .

 9 Proven Menarche Symptoms of Your Daughter’s First Period Starting